ONE DAY IN TAKAYAMA, JAPAN

 Nakabashi Bridge

-Another one of Takayama’s iconic landmarks is Nakabashi Bridge (4-9 Kawaharamachi, Takayama, Gifu, 506-0847).
+Another one of Takayama’s iconic landmarks is Nakabashi Bridge (4-9 Kawaharamachi, Takayama, Gifu, 506-0847, Japan).
 This crimson bridge overlooks the Miyagawa River and is a part of the 1 Chome Hon-machi and Kamisannomachi neighborhoods.

 Nakabashi Bridge is a popular photo destination, in particular during the cherry blossom season.
 This offers a great mix of colours (i.e. the pink/white flowers and the crimson bridge colour).
 Moreover, the bridge is lit up in different colours at night during busy tourism periods every year.